Articulated Insight – News, Race and Culture in the Information Age

 Black history is American history.
-From the labor of enslaved Africans that built the nation’s economy to the intellectual and cultural contributions that have enriched its identity, the contributions of Black people are inseparable from the story of the United States.
-Yet, efforts to erase or diminish these contributions are rooted in a desire to maintain power structures that thrive on exclusion and misinformation.
-By eliminating the celebration of Black History Month, a time dedicated to honoring these achievements, such actions send a message that Black excellence is not worthy of recognition or remembrance.
+The labor of enslaved Africans built the nation’s economy.
+The intellectual and cultural contributions of Black people have enriched its identity.
+These contributions are inseparable from the story of the United States.
+Yet, efforts to erase them stem from a desire to maintain power structures that thrive on exclusion and misinformation.
+By eliminating the celebration of Black History Month, these actions send a message that Black excellence is not worthy of recognition.

-The weaponization of DEI initiatives further exacerbates this erasure.
-DEI programs aim to create equitable opportunities for marginalized groups, ensuring that voices historically silenced are heard and valued.
-However, framing these initiatives as barriers to progress ignores the reality that diversity drives innovation and excellence.
-The contributions of Black Americans, alongside those of other people of color and women, have been instrumental in propelling the United States forward.
-From George Washington Carver’s agricultural advancements to Katherine Johnson’s critical calculations for NASA’s space missions, history is replete with examples of how inclusion fosters achievement.
+The weaponization of DEI initiatives makes this erasure worse.
+DEI programs aim to create equitable opportunities for marginalized groups.
+They ensure that historically silenced voices are heard and valued.
+Framing these initiatives as barriers to progress ignores reality: diversity drives innovation and excellence.
+The contributions of Black Americans, people of color, and women have been instrumental in propelling the United States forward.
+History is full of examples, from George Washington Carver’s agricultural advancements to Katherine Johnson’s critical calculations for NASA’s space missions.
+Inclusion fosters achievement.

-The narrative that DEI hinders progress is not only false but dangerous.
-It seeks to pit groups against one another, fostering division rather than unity.
-The truth is that America’s greatest achievements have been collaborative efforts that drew on the talents and perspectives of diverse individuals.
+The narrative that DEI hinders progress is both false and dangerous.
+It seeks to pit groups against one another and foster division instead of unity.
+The truth is that America’s greatest achievements have been collaborative efforts.
+They drew on the talents and perspectives of diverse individuals.
 To deny this is to deny the essence of what makes America strong.

 Erasure also has a psychological toll.
-By discounting the contributions of Black Americans, it sends a damaging message to younger generations: that their history is not worth celebrating and their potential is not valued.
-This erasure perpetuates cycles of inequality by denying children role models who reflect their identities and by distorting the historical narrative taught in schools.
+Discounting the contributions of Black Americans sends a damaging message to younger generations.
+It suggests their history is not worth celebrating and their potential is not valued.
+This erasure perpetuates inequality by denying children role models who reflect their identities and by distorting the historical narrative taught in schools.

-Addressing this issue requires active resistance against attempts to rewrite history.
-Black History Month must not only be preserved but expanded as an integral part of American education and culture.
-DEI initiatives must be championed as tools for building a stronger, more inclusive society.
-Most importantly, the contributions of Black Americans must be acknowledged year-round—not as an exception, but as a fundamental part of the American story.
+To address this, we must actively resist attempts to rewrite history.
+We must not only preserve Black History Month but expand it as an integral part of American education and culture.
+We must champion DEI initiatives as tools for building a stronger, more inclusive society.
+Most importantly, we must acknowledge the contributions of Black Americans year-round—not as an exception, but as a fundamental part of the American story.

-As bad as our current situation may seem, our ancestors had to contend with far worse.
-If you do anything during Black History Month 2025, please do this remember that you are a child of God, and a child of your ancestors, remember who and whose you are, and with that face your adversaries who dare to deny your diversity, equality, and inclusion, and tell them to, “take a seat,” and “Don’t Ever Interrupt” you!
+As bad as our current situation may seem, our ancestors contended with far worse.
+If you do anything during Black History Month 2025, please remember that you are a child of God and a child of your ancestors.
+Remember who you are.
+With that, face your adversaries who dare to deny your diversity, equality, and inclusion.
+Tell them to “take a seat” and “Don’t Ever Interrupt” you!

 About Dr. Maurice Nutt